fbsql/fbsql/README.md

 <a id="add_simple_authentication"></a>
 <h1>Authentication</h1>
 <p>
-In this chapter we will learn how to add simple authentication to our CONNECT TO statement.<br>
+In this chapter we will learn how to add simple authentication to our <code>CONNECT TO</code> statement.<br>
 We are going to authenticate our users by username and password.
 </p>